-Ever wondered what catchphrases Chinese young people use to communicate with their peers, especially what they would use online or send in their text messages?
-Let’s learn the following popular ones first!
+🤔 Ever wondered what catchphrases Chinese young people use to communicate with their peers, especially what they would use online or send in their text messages?
+Let’s learn the popular ones below first! 👇

-This character originally depicted a lightning bolt.
+Originally, this character depicted a bolt of lightning.
 Ancient Chinese people couldn’t explain what caused lightning.
 They thought its power came from “God” or a “spiritual being.”
-As an adjective, 神 can mean “mysterious” or “unusual.”
+When used as an adjective, 神 can mean “mysterious” or “unusual.”

 好 (Good) + 神 (God) = 好神 (Very good) [literally] (Good god)

 This phrase is rarely used literally; instead, it is often meant to pay compliments to the person who just did something unbelievable or predict something very accurate.
-For example,
+For example: 你好神！(You’re very good!).

 女 (Woman/female) + 神 (God) = 女神 (Goddess)